arohit-talari/home-credit-default-risk/README.md

 | **Structure** | Single-level analytical dataset |

 ---
-<h2 align="center">Data Cleaning Approach</h2>
+<h2 align="center">Data Cleaning & Transformation</h2>

-The data presented three structural issues that required resolution before any cleaning strategy could be applied.
+Upon loading the data into MySQL, a diagnostic pass identified three structural issues that required resolution before any cleaning strategy could be applied.

-Prior to loading the data, a diagnostic pass identified seven columns carrying missing values.
-Once loaded into MySQL, null counts across all seven returned zero — empty strings had come in as empty strings rather than NULL, meaning the null framework the entire cleaning phase depended on had to be established before a single strategy could be executed.
+The first was foundational.
+Seven columns were confirmed to carry missing values prior to load — yet null counts across all seven returned zero once inside MySQL.
+Empty strings had come in as empty strings rather than NULL, meaning the structure MySQL needed to recognize missing values had to be established before a single strategy could be executed.

-With the null structure in place, two deeper problems emerged.
-18% of the data carried an unusable placeholder value in a column central to employment-based analysis — present at a scale large enough that any query run against it uncorrected would have produced wrong conclusions.
-Separately, a large share of null values across the dataset didn't represent missing data — they represented a real and identifiable borrower category that had no label, and would have disappeared entirely without intervention.
+With that structure in place, two deeper problems emerged. **18%** of the dataset carried an unusable placeholder value in a column central to employment-based analysis — a scale that would have corrupted every employment-based finding without correction.
+Separately, a large share of null values across the dataset didn't represent missing data — they represented a real and identifiable borrower category that would have disappeared entirely without intervention.
+The clearest illustration of this: EXT_SOURCE_3 carried 60,965 nulls where the missingness itself correlated with a higher default rate — **9.3%** where null versus **7.8%** where present — making imputation the wrong call.

 With the core problems understood, the cleaning phase moved column by column across all seven.
-Missingness ranged from 2 records to 202,924 — a uniform approach would have treated fundamentally different problems identically and masked the signals that mattered most.
+Missingness ranged from **2 records to 202,924** — a uniform approach would have treated fundamentally different problems identically.
 Each column was evaluated on its own terms and handled accordingly.

 | Strategy | Column | Decision |
 |---|---|---|